HELENA AND AURORA RANGE (BUNGALBIN)

 Community of Western Australia Initiatives and actions focused on three objectives:

-• to have Helena and Aurora Range (Bungalbin) gazetted as a Class A Reserve and National Park (see Petition),
+• to have Helena and Aurora Range (Bungalbin) gazetted as a Class A Reserve and National Park,

 • to raise community awareness of the magnificent natural heritage values of Helena and Aurora Range, Bungalbin.